elynrose/social/LARAVEL_CLOUD_DEPLOYMENT.md

 # Laravel Cloud Deployment Guide

-This guide will help you deploy your Social Media Management Platform to Laravel Cloud and resolve common deployment issues including the PostgreSQL duplicate table error.
+This guide will help you deploy your Social Media Management Platform to Laravel Cloud and resolve all common deployment issues including PostgreSQL duplicate table errors.

-## 🚀 Quick Fix for PostgreSQL Duplicate Table Error
+## 🚀 Comprehensive Fix for All PostgreSQL Issues

-The error you're seeing is because Laravel Cloud is trying to create tables that already exist in your PostgreSQL database.
-We've updated the migrations to handle this gracefully.
+The errors you're seeing are because Laravel Cloud is trying to create tables that already exist in your PostgreSQL database.
+We've updated ALL migrations to handle this gracefully.

 ### Step 1: Updated Build Commands for Laravel Cloud